x-square/data_analytics/24-01-advanced-data-analytics.md

 `Spaceship.warp()`, `Spaceship.tractor()`

-Notice that methods are followed by parentheses, and it’s possible for them to take arguments.
+Notice that methods are followed by parentheses, and it's possible for them to take arguments.
 For example, `Spaceship.warp(7)` could change the speed of the ship to warp seven.

 ### Defining classes with unique attributes and methods